 Manual processes drain resources

-Without integration, your supervisors spend countless hours on manual compliance audits, still missing violations that create safety risks and regulatory exposure.
-Changeover times vary wildly between shifts because you can't monitor and coach execution consistently.
+Without integration, your supervisors spend many hours on manual compliance audits, still missing violations that create safety risks and regulatory exposure.
+Changeover times are inconsistent between shifts because you can't monitor and coach execution consistently.
 When incidents occur, determining what actually happened becomes a time-consuming investigation rather than a quick database query.

 False alarms erode trust